LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day6-M365D-XDR-AutomaticAttackDisruption.md

-# Day 6 - XDR attack disruption
+# Day 6 - XDR automatic attack disruption
 Automatic attack disruption in Microsoft 365 Defender uses XDR signals from different sources (endpoints, email, identity, data) to ***automatically contain compromised assets and stop ongoing cyber attacks, minimizing their impact on organizations***.
 #### What is the objective of attack disruption?
 The main objective of this feature is to achieve ***containment*** during the incident response phase.
 In terms of automatic disruption, there are two actions that can be taken: ***"device contain"*** by Microsoft Defender for Endpoint and ***"disable user"*** by Microsoft Defender for Identity.